cloudnativenow/heracles-docs/docs/hla-workshop-user-guide.md

 | GET	| /actuator/chaosmonkey/assaults | Get assaults payload |
 | POST | /actuator/chaosmonkey/assaults | Set assaults payload |

-## Trigger Application Chaos and Remediation
+## Trigger Application Chaos using REST

 Following is an example scenario to trigger infrastructure chaos for the HLA Workshop which will ultimately be detected as an anomaly in ServiceNow